Plants and soil organisms play critical roles in regulating soil fertility, ecosystem productivity, and the global climate.

-We study how ecological processes propagate across Earth’s ecosystems.
-This draws heavily on big data approaches, machine learning and computer science to try to identify innovative ways to understand and quantify global ecological processes.
+We study how ecosystems function around the world to identify innovative ways to understand and quantify global ecological processes.

 Understanding climate change